 Even industrial heavy machineries are connected to the internet via the IoT devices.
 Sensors are added to the machineries or placed at various locations in a plant to monitor the performance and operation of these machineries.

 A simple Raspberry Pi based IoT device can be used to monitor, control and operate smart electronic gadgets and electrical appliances in your home or factory.

-The primary reason why you deployed the IoT device and connected it to the internet was to monitor, track and operate the devices while you are away from the location at which it is installed.
+The primary reason why you deployed these IoT devices and connected them to the internet was to monitor, track and operate the devices while you are away from the location at which they are installed.

 Sometimes you need a way to gain access to those IoT devices for troubleshooting, configuration updates, and other operational tasks.
 For example, a sensor device deployed at a factory that is hundreds of miles away is having trouble measuring the factory temperature.
 You can use secure remote access tunnels to open and quickly start a session to that sensor device.
 After you have identified the problem (for example, a misconfiguration or disk full error), you can reset the configuration, delete unwanted files or logs history and restart the sensor device through the same session.

 In the traditional methods of troubleshooting you would typically wait until the next day to send a technician to the factory to investigate the sensor device.
 But remote access using secure tunneling (using SocketXP) decreases incident response and recovery time and operational costs.